Neeraj0704/Playwright-MCP/README.md

-# LA Data Bot — Playwright + MCP AI Agent
+# LA Data Bot — Playwright + MCP AI Agent + Flask API Frontend

 This project automates searching the Los Angeles Open Data Portal (https://data.lacity.org) and extracting dataset results.

 It includes:
 - **Required Core:** A deterministic Playwright “robot” that opens the site, searches, and prints a clear result.
 - **Optional Challenge 1 (Bonus):** An AI-driven planner (Gemini) that builds a step plan based on live page context provided via **MCP** (Model Context Protocol) using a Playwright MCP server.

-> Optional Challenge 2 (API) is not implemented yet.
+- **Optional Challenge 2 (API + Frontend):** A minimal Flask API and frontend that exposes a `/search` REST endpoint and a simple HTML interface for user input and dataset display.

 ---